odea-project/qAlgorithms/report/report.md

 to a point outside of the bin than other bin members.
-Since the DQSB is calculated using the internal deviation and distances to points outside of the bin, either very high internal deviation or very high noise levels (or both) can be the cause for a very low DQSB.
+Since the DQSB is calculated using the internal deviation and distances to points outside of the bin, either very high internal deviation or very high noise levels (or both) can be the cause of a very low DQSB.

 The slots four and eight were not used for this evaluation.